aframevr/aframe/docs/core/component.md

 #### Schema

 We have two properties we want to accept: `color` and `path`.
 Thus we will need a multi-property schema.
-The `color` property will be a simple string that will be fed to `THREE.Color`.
+The `color` property will be a simple string that A-Frame passes to `THREE.Color`.
 The `path` property will need a custom parser and stringifier to handle an array of `vec3`s for the vertices.

 ```js
   // Allow line component to accept vertices and color.